hyperandroid/Automata/readme.md

 #Samples

-##Sample 1 - Simple FSM
+##Sample 1 - Simple FDA

-This sample shows how to define common FSM session callback points.
+This sample shows how to define common FDA session callback points.
 Either on logic object, or by defining a callback.
 In either case, **this** is defined to be the session's logic object.

 ```javascript